 Recently renovated, there is a range of suite and room options – including some designed in conjunction with Dior and Bentley.
 All guests receive complimentary butler service and access to the St. Regis Bentley – not that you need it since you are just stepping away from Fifth Avenue shopping, world-renown restaurants, and all the attractions NYC has to offer.

-Recently opened, The Beekman pays homage to its heritage as one of New York’s most historic sites with dark colors, eclectic styles, and bespoke art and lighting fixtures throughout.
+Recently opened, The Beekman pays homage to its heritage as one of New York’s most lauded sites with dark colors, eclectic styles, and bespoke art and lighting fixtures throughout.

-There is a lot to love here from it’s quiet location and old world charm to its celebrity restaurant and exquisite cocktails – but undoubtedly the two highlights are it’s huge, lovingly restored atrium and twin turret pent-houses which invoke feels of a castle in the sky.
+There is a lot to love here from its quiet location and old-world charm to its celebrity restaurant and exquisite cocktails – but undoubtedly, the two highlights are it’s enormous, lovingly restored atrium and twin turret pent-houses which invoke feels of a castle in the sky.
 An urban oasis lovingly crafted with plenty of small details to admire.

 The Beekman truly deserves its reputation as one of the most luxurious hotels in New York’s Downtown.

-A historic Manhattan hotel located just a stone’s throw from Times Square, the Chatwal offer a meticulous design which a new perspective thanks to a collaboration with esteemed architect Thierry Despont.
+A historic Manhattan hotel located just a stone’s throw from Times Square, the Chatwal offers meticulous design with a new perspective thanks to a collaboration with esteemed architect Thierry Despont.

-The historic 1930s Empire Art Deco design has been re-invented giving this hotel a truly unique, timeless feel with the use of bold colors such as saffron, sepia, and ruby throughout along with truly bespoke furniture.
+The historic 1930s Empire Art Deco design has been re-invented, giving this hotel a truly unique, timeless feel with the use of bold colors such as saffron, sepia, and ruby throughout along with genuinely bespoke furniture.
 With only 76 rooms and suites, the Chatwal is able to offer refined, personalized service to each and every guest, leaving you feeling right at home.